 - Both types grow well in containers.
 Choose Gallery dahlias for a tight, mounding habit; Melody dahlias are taller and looser.

 A single border dahlia will fill a 10 to 12” pot.
 Pots of this size are easy to move around, so you can add a splash of color wherever it's needed.
 For a 24 to 30" diameter pot, three border dahlias will give you a nice, full look.
 Another option is to mix border dahlias with other sun-loving container plants.
-Here are some good companions:- Coleus
+Here are some good companions:

 - Verbena